Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Discussion

-Figure \ref{fig:fig7} shows the relationship between inference accuracy, latency and \#spikes/inference for ResNet11 network trained on CIFAR-10 dataset.
-We can observe that \#spikes/inference is higher for direct-spike trained SNN compared to ANN-SNN converted network at any particular latency.
-However, SNN trained with spike-based BP requires only 100 time-steps for maximum inference accuracy, whereas ANN-SNN converted network requires about 3000 time-steps to reach maximum inference accuracy (which is slightly less than direct-spike trained SNN accuracy).
-Hence, for maximum-accuracy condition, direct-spike trained SNN requires much less \#spikes/inference compared to ANN-SNN converted network while achieving similar accuracy.
+The figure \ref{fig:fig7} shows the relationship between inference accuracy, latency and \#spikes/inference for ResNet11 networks trained on CIFAR-10 dataset.
+We can observe that \#spikes/inference is higher for direct-spike trained SNN compared to ANN-SNN converted networks at any particular latency.
+However, SNN trained with spike-based BP requires only 100 time-steps for maximum inference accuracy, whereas ANN-SNN converted networks require 3000-3500 time-steps to reach maximum inference accuracy.
+Hence, under maximum accuracy condition, direct-spike trained ResNet11 requires much fewer \#spikes/inference compared to ANN-SNN converted networks, while achieving comparable accuracy.
+Even under iso-accuracy condition, the direct-spike trained ResNet11 requires fewer \#spikes/inference compared to the ANN-SNN converted networks (table \ref{Spikes/Inference}).